dcastl2/advanced-cpp/assg/prog5a/README.rst

 6. Down-rotation of a stack.
-     [16]  Write a function ``Stack downRotate(Stack s)`` which returns the up-rotation of a stack (the top node is moved to the bottom).
+     [16]  Write a function ``Stack downRotate(Stack s)`` which returns the down-rotation of a stack (the top node is moved to the bottom).

 7. Copy of a stack.